 - Limited Liability: If you register a new business in New Jersey as an LLC then you will be able to enjoy limited liability protection.
 This means claimants can sue the LLC and not the owner or investors.

 - Flexible Profit Distribution: An LLC has the benefit of being able to select different ways of distribution of profits.

 Advantage#2: Business Incentives

-There is a variety of business incentive programs available for small and medium enterprises or a a startup company New Jersey.
+There is a variety of business incentive programs available for small and medium enterprises or start-up companies in New Jersey.
 Let’s look at some of the top programs in New Jersey.

-- Premier Lender Program: Starting a new business can be quite a tough task unless you have access to financing options and this is where the state of New Jersey can help.
-The “Premier Lender Program” is a low cost financing option wherein a startup company New Jersey can receive a loan of up to $2 million or up to $1.5 million in loan guarantee on fixed assets.
+- Premier Lender Program: Starting a new business can be such a tough task unless you have access to financing options and this is where the state of New Jersey can help.
+The “Premier Lender Program” is a low cost financing option through which a start-up company in New Jersey can receive a loan of up to $2 million or up to $1.5 million in loan guarantees on fixed assets.

 Are there any Disadvantages of Incorporating in New Jersey?

 When you register a new business in New Jersey, you can be rest assured that there is a wide variety of business incentives to leverage but are there any disadvantages?
 The disadvantages are limited to the type of business entity you form.
 For instance, an LLC can get dissolved when a member dies or if it undergoes bankruptcy.
 Similarly, the process of incorporation may lead to higher overall taxes.
 The disadvantages will not affect business growth keeping in mind the incentives and infrastructure offered by the state.